jdillard/personal-site/source/_trips/2022-07-30-easy-getaway-wa-pass.md

 ### Sixth Pitch

-The chiminey is short and fairly secure.
+The chimney is short and fairly secure.
 I went right shoulder in and kept the gear I wanted to use on my left side.
 Enjoy the view as you try to work your helmet past the constriction.